 If you run a Fortune 500 company, nonprofit, or municipality, and you face claims of discrimination or sexual harassment in the workplace, you should consider hiring a professional third-party workplace investigator.

 Our Managing Partner and Litigation Attorney are AWI Certificate Holders and members of the Association of Workplace Investigators.
 AWI is a professional membership association for those who conduct and manage workplace investigations.

 Our Workplace Investigation Services

-When we are retained to investigate allegations of workplace misconduct at a municipality, our engagements include:
+When we are retained to investigate allegations of workplace misconduct at a municipality or organization, our engagements include:

 - Review of the misconduct claims